-While Parolek agrees that single-family homes are the most abundant option for homebuyers, he said polling has shown that they are not necessarily the most popular option.
-He added that through his own research, national data show that 60% of all housing will need to be missing middle housing by 2040 in order to keep up with demand.
+While Parolek agrees that single-family homes are the most abundant option for homebuyers, he said his research has shown that they are not necessarily the most popular option.
+He added that 60% of all U.S. housing will need to be missing middle housing by 2040 in order to keep up with demand.

 “I think there will continue to be a demand for single-family detached [homes], but I think more and more, there is a growing demand that is not being met for these missing middle housing types,” he said.
 “I’m not saying there is not a demand for single-family, but historically that is all we’ve been delivering, and the industry is having a hard time sort of adjusting and shifting quickly enough to meet the demand.”

 Smaller cities see big growth

 When Robin Sheppard sold her Austin home of 35 years in December, she did not anticipate that she would still be searching for a house more than six months later.

 Increasing taxes, heavy traffic and rapid growth within Austin played a key role in Sheppard’s decision to leave the capital and move to San Marcos.
 She would still be close enough to visit friends but in a less crowded city, she said.